Do Lice Like Clean or Dirty Hair?

 Realistically, if your hair is so nasty that lice can't smell your blood scent, you probably also smell horrible to humans and most likely they don't want to be near you either.

 I do NOT advocate for keeping your hair so dirty that it masks the scent of your blood.
-Lice are typically repelled by essential oils, scents that are fairly attractive to other people.
+Lice are typically repelled by essential oils, and scents that are fairly attractive to other people.
 So, instead, use a prevention shampoo or spray infused with one or more of the essential oils lice hate.

 The best way to hide your blood scent and prevent lice is by adding pleasant smells that repel lice, but not humans.
 Many use tea tree shampoo for this purpose, but in my experience, it requires a bit more than that.
-Here is an article that teaches you how to make different lice repellant sprays yourself.
+Check out some of my top recommendations for lice prevention sprays here.

-Theory #2: Excessively oily, greasy hair makes it difficult for lice to grip hair.
+Greasy hair is difficult for lice to grip hair.

 Lice are excellent "tightrope walkers" of the hair, but grease up that rope, and it's a lot harder to walk.
 Each of their little legs has claws specifically designed to cling onto each hair strand and not fall off.